baumrasen/flickr-uploader/README.md

                         INITIAL upload.
 Do not use it in subsequent uploads to prevent/recover orphan pics without a set.
   --no-delete-from-flickr [nodelete]
-                        Do not actually deletepics from flickr.com & mark them with tag:[nodelete]
+                        Do not actually delete pics from flickr.com & mark them with tag:[nodelete]
   -d, --daemon          Run forever as a daemon.Uploading every SLEEP_TIME
                         seconds.
 Please note it only performs upload/raw convert/replace.